Lusito/tsx-dom/packages/tsx-dom/docs/html-tags.md

 ## Children

 You can add as many children as you like.
-Even deeply nested arrays are allowed
+Even deeply nested arrays are allowed.

 ```tsx
 const danger = "Danger";